 The teams are boldly sharing their progress and monthly dashboard can be found here.

 HUD-funded Cohort of five 100-Day Challenges

 With the support of the US Department of Housing and Urban Development, along with private and philanthropic partners, five communities have accepted 100-Day Challenges to accelerate efforts to end youth homelessness.
 The Rapid Results Institute with partnering with A Way Home America and HomeBase on this work.

-The following communities launched their 100-Day Challenges in the Summer of 2017:
+The following communities launched their 100-Day Challenges in the Summer of 2017 with these goals:

 Hennepin County, Minnesota

 Palm Beach County, Florida

 You can follow along on the progress with the dashboards hosted on the A Way Home America site.

 In November 2017, four more communities will be launching 100-Day Challenges which include,